 As North Carolina’s urban research university, UNC Charlotte is a diverse and inclusive institution with local-to-global impact that transforms lives, communities, and industries through access and affordability, exemplary bachelor’s, master’s, doctoral, and professional programs, scholarship, creative work, innovation, and service.

 Deciding what must be included will require some judgment.
 It would be reasonable to INCLUDE complaints regarding:

 - financial aid, and

-Student issues that fall under an existing formal and established appeals process or that are not related to the University’s mission are EXCLUDED from this reporting procedure, such as:
+Student issues that fall under an existing formal and established grievance and appeals process or that are not related to the University’s mission are EXCLUDED from this reporting procedure.
+Issues excluded from this procedure include: